Privacy-Preserving Federated Averaging with Byzantine Aggregators in Asynchronous Networks: High-Level System and Protocol Description

+\paragraph{Privacy-preserving method} Client privacy is achieved through a combination of masking and differential privacy (DP).
 Each client masks its model update using a random vector~$s_i$ that is secret-shared among all aggregators, and adds random noise~$e_i$ calibrated to satisfy the DP guarantees.
 The noise provides DP protection at the \emph{cluster-level aggregated model}, whereas the masking mechanism hides each individual model update before aggregation.
 To make masking efficient, we adapt a Learning-With-Errors (LWE)–based Verifiable Secret Sharing (VSS) scheme~\cite{SSVRCN22}, which produces compact shares on the mask rather than on the full model update.
-Unlike~\cite{SSVRCN22}, in our protocol the mask is collaboratively removed by the aggregators—rather than by the clients—to avoid inter-client communication and improve scalability.
+Unlike~\cite{SSVRCN22}, in our protocol, the mask is collaboratively removed by the aggregators—rather than by the clients—to avoid inter-client communication and improve scalability.
 This unmasking is performed only on the cluster-level aggregated sum of client updates, never on individual updates, ensuring that no single update is ever exposed in clear form.
-Importantly, privacy is guaranteed only when updates are aggregated in sets of at least~$\rho$ clients, where~$\rho$ denotes the minimum aggregation size required to satisfy the differential privacy guarantees.
-This mechanism allows each client to only add a noise which follows the distribution law $\mathcal{N}(0,\frac{\sigma^2}{\rho}\mathbf{I})$, where $\sigma^2 = \frac{T\cdot C^2 \cdot \alpha}{2\cdot \epsilon_{\texttt{max}}} \Leftrightarrow \epsilon_{\texttt{max}}(\alpha) = \frac{T\cdot C^2 \cdot \alpha}{2\cdot \sigma^2}$, with $T$ the maximum number of times a client's update is added to a global model, $\alpha$ and $\epsilon_{\texttt{max}}$ the necessary RDP parameters required to reach the desired privacy guarantees, and $C$ the clipping parameter.\footnote{The clipping step restricts the gradient's norm to at most $C$.
+Importantly, privacy is guaranteed only when updates are aggregated in sets of at least~$\rho$ clients, where~$\rho$ denotes the minimum aggregation size required to satisfy the DP guarantees.
+This mechanism allows each client to only add a noise which follows the distribution law $\mathcal{N}(0,({\sigma^2}/{\rho})\mathbf{I})$, where $\sigma^2 = ({T\cdot C^2 \cdot \alpha})/({2\cdot \epsilon_{\texttt{max}}}) \Leftrightarrow \epsilon_{\texttt{max}}(\alpha) = ({T\cdot C^2 \cdot \alpha})/({2\cdot \sigma^2})$, with $T$ the maximum number of times a client's update is added to a global model, $\alpha$ and $\epsilon_{\texttt{max}}$ the necessary RDP parameters required to reach the desired privacy guarantees, and $C$ the clipping parameter.\footnote{The clipping step restricts the gradient's norm to at most $C$.
 It is used to enable the DP analysis of privacy preserving learning schemes \cite{ACGMMTZ16}.}

 \paragraph{Client-to-cluster assignment} In our solution, the assignment of clients to clusters plays a crucial role.
 First, to preserve privacy, clusters must form a partition of the clients into disjoint subsets.
 Indeed, if two intra-cluster aggregates overlap on some clients, a Byzantine aggregator could compute a linear combination—e.g., subtract one aggregate from another—to isolate a smaller subset of updates and compromise privacy.
 For this reason, our assignment mechanism enforces disjoint clusters of size~$k > \rho$, ensuring that any linear combination of aggregates involves at least~$\rho$ distinct clients and cannot reveal information about smaller subsets.